 We invite you to learn about the history of the legendary ARARAT brandies, witness the stages of brandy production and taste different samples of ARARAT on the spot.
 During the tour at the Yerevan Brandy Company, you will be able to visit the museum, see the very first-century old barrels, various medals and diplomas, walk around the cellars and enjoy the delicate aroma of cognac in the air.

 During the tour mini-presentations are organized for the guests: the famous dialogue between Stalin – Churchill; Akhtamar, who comes to show how to properly taste the drink: fill the glass only by 1/3, slowly rolling it, holding in your left hand, near the heart, giving the warmth of your body to the drink thereby helping it to reveal the whole range of flavors.
+Choosing our Wine Tour to Armenia, you will be able to take part in this fascinating excursion.

 Well, here we have gradually approached, perhaps, to the most important part of the tour -tasting of brandy.
 It is performed in a special room, where guests are offered a few samples of brandy.
 Prices vary depending on what type you want to try: a sightseeing tour of the museum and tasting of the most famous brands – “Akhtamar”, “Nairi”, “Dvin” will cost about 10 000 AMD ($20).
 Tickets can be purchased directly at the museum or pre-ordered with us within the selected package!